elahoda/elahoda/README.md

 ### Hi there 👋

-My focus is Web development Front-end to FullStack Trained as an electrical engineer, my background includes, IT Infrastructure, and IT Security, however now I'm focused on coding.
+My focus is Web coding from Front-end to Back-end development.
-Business experience, IT Sales, and Real Estate.
-Recent personal reinvention, technically evolving.
-Self-taught coding, and with the help of online bootcamps, Nucamp and Skillcrush covering Full-stack web and mobile.
+My Bachelor's degree was in Electrical Engineering and my technology work experience includes IT Infrastructure and IT Security, and my recent business experience includes Real Estate and IT sales.
+To update my technical skills, I have become a self-taught coder, with the help of online bootcamps, Nucamp and Skillcrush covering front-end and back-end development.
 - HTML/CSS with Bootstrap
 - Web Development with React using React Hooks and state-aware applications using Redux
 - Mobile Development with React Native